oliverjam/jaredhill-v2/src/blog/mind-your-language.md

 ![Mr Spool is particularly infamous for his controversial hot takes.](https://cdn-images-1.medium.com/max/2400/1*Yy50J2yiQcu7ddMK8dyUrA.png)

-This doesn’t, however, fully explain the case of the NNGroup — surely they would be above basing the title of an article purely off its ability to attract clicks?
+This doesn’t, however, fully explain the case of the NN Group — surely they would be above basing the title of an article purely off its ability to attract clicks?
 I can only explain this by assuming that the author of the article assumed that the title would be read in the context of the article itself, where the comment would be given more nuance as the reader continues down the page.
-They certainly didn’t imagine the title in the context of a search results page, surrounded by a number of other articles that have also attempted the same clickbait-y trick.
+They certainly didn’t imagine the title in the context of a search results page, surrounded by a number of other articles that have also attempted the same clickbaity trick.

 ## The easy answer: just communicate better